Optum Solutions UK Holdings LTD (The Company) – Tax Strategy 2022

 - The Board of Directors of each UK Company understands the importance of tax compliance and how it is achieved.

-The UK Companies are subject to the senior accounting officer rules, which require a senior employee of the Group personally to oversee UK tax compliance.
-The Group's senior accounting officer is a member of the boards of directors of each of the Group's active trading and holding companies.
+The UK companies are subject to the senior accounting officer rules (SAO), which require a senior employee of the Group personally to oversee UK tax compliance and meet external reporting requirements.
+The Group’s senior accounting officer is a member of the board of directors of each of the Group’s active trading and holding companies.

 Attitude to tax planning, as it affects UK taxation